 - (a) First degree.
-A person commits first degree offensive physical contact when that person: - (1) Knowingly causes the complainant to come into physical contact with bodily fluid or excrement; - (2) Either: - (A) Reckless as to the fact that the complainant is a protected person; or - (B) With the purpose of harming the complainant because of the complainant's status as a law enforcement officer, public safety employee, or District official; - (3) With intent that the physical contact be offensive to the complainant; and - (4) In fact, a reasonable person in the situation of the complainant would regard it as offensive. - (b) Second degree.
-A person commits second degree offensive physical contact when that person: - (1) Knowingly: - (A) Causes the complainant to come into physical contact with bodily fluid or excrement; or - (B) Causes physical contact with the complainant, either: - (i) Reckless as to the fact that the complainant is a protected person; or
+An actor commits first degree offensive physical contact when the actor: - (1) Knowingly causes the complainant to come into physical contact with bodily fluid or excrement; - (2) With intent that the physical contact be offensive to the complainant; and - (3) In fact, a reasonable person in the situation of the complainant would regard it as offensive. - (b) Second degree.
+An actor commits second degree offensive physical contact when the actor: - (1) Knowingly causes the complainant to come into physical contact with any person or any object or substance; - (2) With intent that the physical contact be offensive to the complainant; and - (3) In fact, a reasonable person in the situation of the complainant would regard it as offensive. - (c) Exclusion from liability.
+An actor does not commit an offense under this section when, in fact, the actor's conduct is specifically permitted by a District statute or regulation. - (d) Defense.
+It is a defense to liability that, in fact, the actor reasonably believes that: - (1) The actor is not a person with legal authority over the complainant; and - (2) The actor reasonably believes that: